Ashok0/EnderalVREssentials/README.md

 13. Launch Mod Organizer 2.
 14. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
-	* Disable "Smaller HUD for VR" if you prefer a larger font size and larger HUD.
+	* Disable "Smaller HUD for VR" if you prefer a larger font size.
+Unfortunately disabling this mod also makes the entire HUD very large and intrusive in VR.
 	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Valve Index.
 	* Enable "High Poly Project" for higher polygon objects.
 Improves visuals but may cause minor graphical glitches.
 	* Disable "Caliente's Beautiful Bodies Enhancer -CBBE-" if you prefer vanilla bodies.
 Pre-configured as Vanilla NeverNude.